skeema/skeema/README.md

 * DEFAULT expressions (MariaDB 10.2+)
 * CHECK constraints (MariaDB 10.2+)

 This list is not necessarily exhaustive.
 Many of these will be implemented in subsequent releases.

+Go La Tengo also does not yet support rename operations, e.g. column renames or table renames.

 ### Other databases besides MySQL